I am "that mom"...the one who loves to put together a fun party. My child's parties are legendary in our community.

 Here are a few fall birthday ideas that I have used over the years.
 These activities are geared towards teens, but you can adapt these party ideas to suit any age, from kids to adults.

 - Visit a corn maze.
-There are corn mazes all over the United States, and I bet that there's one is near you.
+There are corn mazes all over the United States, and I bet that there's one near you.
 Kids of all ages love mazes.
 It also makes a great date activity for adults of all ages.

 - Have a scavenger hunt.
-I have had several scavenger hunts and everyone loves them.
-You can one within a confined area, or you can do one where the adults actually drive the kids around town.
+I have had several scavenger hunts, and everyone loves them.
+You can do one within a confined area, or you can do one where the adults actually drive the kids around town.
 Make sure all drivers are responsible, and it doesn't hurt to give them some gas money to help out.
 Some people restrict their scavenger hunts to a popular mall to minimize costs.

 - Organize a riddles-and-clues hunt.
 This is a little more difficult to create, but at an actual party like this we did two years ago, the kids had a blast.

 - Plan a themed party indoors.
 This works because the weather can sometimes be unpredictable in the fall.
-Western themes are particularly popular in the fall, because here in central Texas we hold our county fair and rodeo here in the fall.
-You could even have a bonfire—just make sure to check your city council for regulations, and check that conditions aren't too dry or windy.
+Western themes are particularly popular in the fall because here in central Texas, we hold our county fair and rodeo here in the fall.
+You could even have a bonfire—just make sure to check your city council for regulations and check that conditions aren't too dry or windy.